DIY Wooden Building Blocks for Imaginative Play

 Limit the number of blocks at first so the play is not overwhelming.

-Outline the play area with a small mat, or use a cardboard box as a starter structure.
+Outline the play area with a small mat, or use a cardboard box or tray as a structure on which to build.

 What will your young engineer imagine today?

-Visit our Pretend Play Pinterest board for more imaginative play ideas.
+Visit our Pretend Play Pinterest board for more creative play ideas.